alsterlegal/angular-code-challenge/README.md

 - Angular 13.
 - Material Design: https://material.angular.io/
 - The app should be deployed and running on the cloud (you can use your preferred host)

+### Nice to Have

+- Descriptive and understandable commit history, based on features
+- Self-explanatory code